 About the School of Nursing

 The School of Nursing offers a two-year program leading to an Associate in Science Degree in Nursing.
 New students can enter the fall semester for our day option or the spring semester for our evening/Saturday option, which allows students to earn a degree by attending courses on weeknights and Saturdays.
-Additionally, for new high school graduates, there is a dual admission option offered in collaboration with Mercy College.

 The mission of School of Nursing is to provide a quality education in the art and science of nursing, which results in a caring, competent, compassionate nurse prepared to meet the health and wellness needs of a multicultural community through collaborative efforts.